cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/self-study-completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 ## Running the code from scratch.

 1. Place the main script `metropolis.py`, the data `premier_league_2013_2014.dat`, and the PRNG state file `PRNG_state.npy` into a working directory of your choice.
 It is assumed that this working directory is the same as where you placed the `environment.yml` or `requirements.txt` file.
-Please ensure that the former three files are placed in the *same working directory*, otherwise the script will not execute as intended.
+Please ensure that the main script, data and PRNG state file are placed in the *same working directory*, otherwise the script will not execute as intended.

 2. Execute the main script by running `python metropolis.py` in your terminal.